-You will have the opportunity to apply for various scholarships during your first year of studies and are strongly encouraged to do so.
+You will have the opportunity to apply for various scholarships during your first year of studies.
 The School of Graduate and Postdoctoral Studies provides detailed information regarding available scholarships.
 Departmental application deadlines will be circulated to you before September 1st.

 The Department of Psychology is spread out over several buildings on campus: Advanced Facility for Avian Research (AFAR), Western Interdisciplinary Research Building (WIRB), Westminster Hall (WH), and the Social Sciences Building (SSC).
 The Graduate Office is located on the 7th floor of Social Sciences (SSC).
 Graduate students are assigned workspace in close proximity to their supervisors and research labs.
 The Graduate Office, or supervisor will notify graduate students of their assigned workspace in late summer.

 Psychology Graduate Student Association (PGSA) is a volunteer committee formed by graduate students in the psychology department, typically with a representative from each stream.
 We plan events that include Buddy Night, Halloween and Holiday parties.
 Our mission is to connect students across the Cognitive, Developmental and Brain Sciences (CDBS), Industrial-Organizational (IO), Personality/Social, and Clinical streams.
 We collaborate with neuroscience for events and represent the psychology department in various ways (e.g., on recruitment day, Science Rendezvous, and community events).
 We also relay messages from the department to the students.